Why Is My LiftMaster Garage Door Opener Beeping?

 3. To align sensors, loosen the nut and adjust the position of the sensor until a green light turns on, then tighten the nut to hold the sensor in place.
 Test your door using a remote or door control.

 Another reason why your door could be reversing is incorrect settings on the travel limit.
 If your door closes and touches the ground then goes back up, you might have incorrect settings.
 Travel limits are the distance your garage door needs to travel to close or open completely.
-When you set the limit to exceed actual distance, your door will assume there’s an obstruction and go back.
-To decrease travel limit, you need to:
+When you set the limit to exceed the actual distance, your door will assume there’s an obstruction and go back.
+To decrease the travel limit, you need to:

 3. Step on a ladder and locate the travel limit dials denoted by a garage door with an arrow

-4. Use a screwdriver to reduce travel limit by turning the dial in the opposite direction.
-One full turn will reduce travel limit by 2 inches.
+4. Use a screwdriver to reduce the travel limit by turning the dial in the opposite direction.
+One full turn will reduce the travel limit by 2 inches.
 Keep testing your garage door to fine-tune the setting until your door closes without reversing.

 1. Garage door not opening fully

-To protect motor from damage, Lift master door openers are designed to stop in case of any obstruction.
-When your door stops opening fully, check the tracks, rollers, and jambs for and sticking or binding points, and call a technician to fix them.
+To protect the motor from damage, Lift master door openers are designed to stop in case of any obstruction.
+When your door stops opening fully, check the tracks, rollers, and jambs for sticking or binding points, and call a technician to fix them.

 If rollers and tracks are in excellent condition, adjust force settings to give the garage more energy to open and close.
 To adjust force settings, you need to: